DaisukeNagata/MaskingLayer/README.md

 ## Version 0.1.3

-White line only when drawing
+White line only when drawing.

+## Version 0.1.4

+By pressing and holding, you can select alert output, color.

 ## Gif